-Boston Red Sox Beat LA Dodgers To Seal World Series Win
+Boston Red Sox Beat LA Dodgers To Win World Series

 Betts emerged from his Game 5 hibernation to clinch his first career post-season home run.
 The Red Sox star got a solo home run off of a fly ball — that a Dodgers fan, equipped with a mitt, couldn't even snatch — bumping Boston's lead to 3-1.

 J.D.
 Martinez stepped up in the seventh inning with a solo homer that took the Red Sox lead to 4-1.
-Pearce nailed his second homer in the eight-inning to put his team at its series-winning score.
+Pearce nailed his second homer in the eighth inning to put his team at its series-winning score.